helloastral/Shopify-App-Starter/README.md

 This is the template we use at Storetools to build our Shopify apps.

-This is a fork of [App Starter Nest](https://github.com/storetools/App-Starter-Nest) using the `@shopify/shopify-app-express` package.
-This cleans up the code significantly.
+This is a fork of [App Starter Nest](https://github.com/storetools/App-Starter-Nest) we use but now using the `@shopify/shopify-app-express` package.
-But we loose some functionality like being able to plug into the auth check functions to add our own logic.

 ## Getting Started